 STRAND NUMBERS Specific Lesson Learning Outcome By the end of the lesson, the learner should be able to identify a quarter as part of a whole.
 SUB-STRAND FRACTIONS Key Inquiry Question: How do you get four equal parts from a whole?
-Suggested Learning Resources: Paper cut-outs, manila papers, communication board
+Suggested Learning Resources: paper cut-outs, manila papers

-Learners to answer questions orally or point or sign on how they share items in school, at home and in the community.
+Learners to answer questions on how they share items in school, at home and in the community.

 Teacher Activities Demonstrate: Show learners how to identify a quarter as part of a whole using rectangular paper cut-outs.
-Teacher and Learners Activities Guide: Learners in purposive pairs or groups fold rectangular paper cut-outs to get four equal parts.
+Teacher and Learners Activities Guide: Learners in pairs or groups fold rectangular paper cut-outs to get four equal parts.
 Shade one part to identify a quarter as part of a whole.
-Learner Activities Learners to do activities in pupil's book page 81.
-Conclusion Learners to paste quarters as parts of wholes on manila papers and display at the learners' corner.
+Learner Activities Learners to do activities in pupil's book page 81 Conclusion Learners to paste quarters as parts of wholes on manila papers and display at the learners' corner.

-Extended Learning: Learners to share orally or point or sign whole items into quarters both in school and at home.
+Extended Learning: Learners to share whole items into quarters both in school and at home.
 For example bread.

-STRAND NUMBERS Specific Lesson Learning Outcome By the end of the lesson, the learner should be able to write a quarter using symbols.
+Specific Lesson Learning Outcome STRAND NUMBERS By the end of the lesson, the learner should be able to write a quarter using symbols.
 SUB-STRAND FRACTIONS Key Inquiry Question: How do you write a quarter using numbers?
-Suggested Learning Resources: Paper cut-outs, felt pens, manila paper, adapted LDDs, bookholders, head/mouth pointers, number stamp, multipurpose communication board, page turners, universal cuff
+Suggested Learning Resources: paper cut-outs, felt pens, manila paper

-Learners to answer questions orally or point or sign on a quarter as part of a whole.
+Learners to answer questions on a quarter as part of a whole.

 Teacher Activities Demonstrate: Show learners how to represent a quarter using paper cutouts.
 Show learners how to write a quarter as 1⁄2.
-Teacher and Learner Activities Guide: Learners in purposive pairs or groups fold a rectangular and a circular paper cut-out to get quarters.
+Teacher and Learners Activities Guide: Learners in pairs or groups fold a rectangular and a circular paper cut-out to get quarters.
 Shade one of the quarters in each cut-out and represent it as 1 out of 4; which is 1/4.
-Learner Activities Learners to do activities in pupil's book page 82.
-Conclusion Learners to draw, shade and label a quarter using symbols.
+Learner Activities Learners to do activities in pupil's book page 82 Conclusion Learners to draw, shade and label a quarter using symbols.